-Many people know that Orion Family Services is dedicated to helping young people rise and excel from places of defeat and hopelessness.
-But few know that the Wisconsin-based ministry can trace its own roots to a story of survival and perseverance.
+Many people know that Orion Family Services is dedicated to helping children, youth and families rise from challenges and barriers they face.
+But few know that the Wisconsin-based agency can trace its agency ministry roots to a story of perseverance and survival.

 Before incorporating in 2001, Orion operated for 12 years as Sunburst Family Services (SFS), a branch of Sunburst Youth Homes (SYH) in Neillsville, WI.
 At its inception, Sunburst Family Services offered group home treatment adding foster home and in-home therapy service to its service array.

-When Sunburst Youth Homes suffered overwhelming financial losses and closed its doors in 2000, its board encouraged Sunburst Family Services to become an independent agency, preserving its success and carrying on the Sunburst mission.
+When Sunburst Youth Homes suffered overwhelming financial losses and closed its doors in 2000, its board of directors encouraged Sunburst Family Services to become an independent agency, preserving its success and carrying on the Sunburst mission.
 According to Hugh Meyers, Executive Director in 2000, “we were desperately trying to figure out how to keep our part of the organization alive.”

-The staff faced a devastating blow when Sunburst Youth Home’s creditor recalled its loan and emptied its bank account.
-To regain control, the board encouraged another agency, Lutheran Social Services (LSS), to step in and begin a new operation on the Neillsville campus.
-It also gave Lutheran Social Services a green light to assume the agency’s programming.
+However, staff faced a devastating blow when Sunburst Youth Home’s creditor recalled its loan and emptied the bank account.
+To regain control, the board encouraged another agency to step in and begin a new operation on the Neillsville campus, also providing permission to assume control of programming for Sunburst Family Services.